7 Invasive Snakes in the United States

 Reticulated pythons are not protected in Florida owing to their status as an invasive species

-The reticulated python is a nonvenomous constrictor endemic to Southeast Asia.
-Considered the world’s longest snake, this species is classified least concern on the IUCN Red List due to its widespread distribution.
-Females grow to be longer than males, with most adults in the wild reaching 13-16 feet in length.
+The reticulated python (Malayopython reticulatus) is a nonvenomous constrictor native to South and Southeast Asia.
+It is the world’s longest snake, with females measuring 10 to 20 feet long on average, and weighing 2 to 165 pounds.
+This species is classified as Least Concern on the IUCN Red List due to its widespread distribution.

 Banded Water Snakes